 - Sun Jing and Qiu Tong from Their Story.
 Sun Jing is One Head Taller than Qiu Tong, wears a tie in her Custom Uniform, and is tomboyish while Qiu Tong is more feminine.
 Official artwork that predates the comic depicts Sun Jing as even more butch, having short hair and wearing more boyish attire.
-In the webcomic itself Qiu Tong is Oblivious to Love and rejects Sun Jing's Love Confession however it's a Foregone Conclusion that they will end up the Official Couple.
+In the webcomic itself Qiu Tong is initially Oblivious to Love and initially rejects Sun Jing's Love Confession however they end up the Official Couple.

 - Dillon O'Brien from Ménage ŕ 3 and Sticky Dilly Buns is a flaming Camp Gay character whose partners are usually masculine, Manly Gay or bisexual characters.
 These include the promiscuous underwear model Matt and the hunky construction worker Jerzy.
 It's also made explicit that Dillon "always bottoms".

 - Rock and Riot is about two rival Greasers cliques in The '50s.
 Connie is a cool butch greaser while her Carla girlfriend is a Seemingly Wholesome '50s Girl.
 Connie is a lesbian while Carla is a panromantic asexual.